Rick712/cssttr/README.md

 ### Week three
 In the last week I got quite some feedback about the website, mostly for the code.
 So in week 3 i cleaned up the code.
 The code was quite chaotic, and there was no logical order in it.
 When I fixed this I finished the interactions and the components.

+What I learned is the power of selectors.
+When teachers use to say that selectors are powerfull, I used to think: 'Yeah, right.
+CLASSES FTW', but they really are.
+While they are really powerfull, they also are dangerous when you don't really know the structure of your HTML elements.
+I think I will use selectors a lot more than I used to, but in combination with classes to have the best of both worlds.

+I also learned how to use the ``#id:target`` like I said before, so I won't describe this one detailed.

+And of course, the main focus of the course, using a keyboard to navigate through the website.
+When I used to make a website, I didn't really think abouth navigating through a website with tab, but this course was an eye opener for me.
+Even if you are not handicapped, like Marijn, it can be easier and quicker than using a mouse.
+When making future projects, I'll be sure to at least check if the website is usable with a keyboard.